INTERACTIVE: Follow the migrant caravan's journey through Mexico to the U.S. border

 Some of the migrants chose to stay behind and seek asylum in Mexico, but a group of roughly 100 people is now waiting to plead their case at the San Ysidro port of entry, a border crossing station that connects to San Diego, California, while about 50 have already begun the process.

 Reuters photographer Edgard Garrido chronicled the caravan’s journey for weeks, following the migrants from the state of Veracruz in Mexico to the U.S. border.
-See his photos and follow the migrants' trek below:
+See his photos and follow the migrants' trek above.